David Bodanis

-David Bodanis is an American speaker, business advisor and writer of bestselling nonfiction books, notably E=mc^{2}: A Biography of the World's Most Famous Equation, which was translated into 26 languages.
-Originally from Chicago, he received an undergraduate education in mathematics, physics and economics at the University of Chicago (AB 1977).
-He lived in France for ten years from his early twenties and has since been based in London.
+David Bodanis is a London-based American speaker, business advisor and writer of nonfiction books, including E=mc^{2}: A Biography of the World's Most Famous Equation (2001), which was translated into 20 languages.

 Early life and education

-Bodanis was born and brought up in Chicago, Illinois, and read mathematics, physics and history at the University of Chicago.
+Bodanis was born and brought up in Chicago, Illinois, and read mathematics, physics and history at the University of Chicago, graduating with an AB in 1977.
 In his early twenties he moved to Paris, where he began his career as a foreign correspondent for the International Herald Tribune.
-A move to the South of France followed, and he then split his time between France and London, combining writing with stints as a science presenter on 1980s ITV show, the Wide Awake Club.
+A move to the South of France followed, and he then split his time between France and London, combining writing with stints as a science presenter on the children's television series Wide Awake Club, which aired in the UK from 1984 to 1989.

 Bodanis moved to the UK full-time in the late 1980s, combining writing with teaching social sciences at St Antony's College, Oxford, consulting for the Royal Dutch Shell Scenario Prediction unit, and speaking engagements including at conferences and Davos.